EvAlignUX: Advancing UX Evaluation through LLM-Supported Metrics Exploration

-We found that out of the 102 metrics identified in the 15 papers, 94\% (96/102) were indeed measured, 92\% (94/102) were in the candidate list and 88\% were accurate (90/102), as there were two overlapping metrics across requirement one and two.
+We found that out of the 102 metrics identified in the 15 papers, 94\% (96/102) were indeed measured, 92\% (94/102) were in the candidate list, and 88\% were accurate (90/102), noting that two metrics overlapped between the first and second criteria.
 100\% (102/102) of the reasoning and citations made sense.
 Overall, the results suggest that with our prompt, GPT's ability to identify metrics is largely reliable.